micdr93/dublinstreetartp1/README.md

 - I utilised https://moz.com/learn/seo/ for keyword code https://www.w3schools.com/ and https://developer.mozilla.org/en-US/ for applying the form, table and to also display images with rounded corners.
 -
-- I had the benefit of working closely with my mentor Dan Hamilton on this project, who was a tremendous help.
+- I had the benefit of working closely with my mentor Dan Hamilton on this website, who was a tremendous help.

 ### Content